R v Morgentaler: Aftermath

 When the decision was announced, it was sometimes reported to be more broad than it was; the decision did not declare a constitutional right to abortion nor "freedom of choice".

 The Progressive Conservative government of Prime Minister Brian Mulroney made two attempts to pass a new abortion law.
 The first proposal, in the spring of 1988, did not pass the House of Commons.
 The second attempt, introduced by the Minister of Justice as Bill C-43 in late 1989, was defeated on a tie vote by the time it came to third reading in Senate on January 31, 1991, leaving Canada without criminal legislation governing abortion.

-As of 2021, Parliament had not acted to replace the abortion law, meaning Canada does not criminalize abortion.
+As of 2026, Parliament had not acted to replace the abortion law, meaning Canada does not criminalize abortion.
 Provinces have taken action to restrict access to abortion in various ways that do not involve criminal law.

-The case has often since been compared to the American decision Roe v Wade.
-However, Morgentaler is actually much closer in terms of the issues to the decision (also in 1973) of the Supreme Court of the United States in Doe v Bolton 410 U.S. 179, than to those in Roe.

 At the 25th anniversary of the decision in early 2013, and upon Morgentaler's death three months later, the extent and nature of Morgentaler was discussed in the media.